 The bus-ride from Bagan to Nyaung Shwe wasn’t the most comfortable of journeys, even though the bus was rather cute-looking with three separate seats in one row, complete with Dora the Explorer neck pillows for passengers.
-There was this passenger who wanted my Burmese friend to help her tell the bus-driver to speak softly, just so she could sleep (?!?
-Bring ear-plugs, people!
-Drivers need to find their ways to stay awake, including chatting with co-driver).

 Along the way, the driver also kept stopping for unknown reasons, including needing to clean the bus toilet or something.
-The ride was too bumpy for me to enter proper sleep.
-Sometime in the wee hours, I was woken up by the driver’s relentless honking.
+The ride was really too bumpy for me to enter proper sleep.
+Sometime again in the wee hours, I was woken up by the driver’s relentless honking.
 My eyelids flitted open, only to see many white cows on the road.
 Cows were crossing the road.